-DCG has a separate Treasury Management Policy in place which was reapproved by the Corporation in December 2020.
-Short term borrowing for temporary revenue purposes is authorised by the Accounting Officer.
-All other borrowing requires the authorisation of the Corporation and shall comply with the requirements of the Financial Memorandum.
+DCG has a separate Treasury Management Policy in place which was reapproved by the Corporation in October 2023.
+Any short or long term borrowing requirements must be approved in advance by the Department for Education and Treasury.

 Cash flows and liquidity